-To develop DOM21, we mostly followed the model-building workflows that are standardly used by GEM; however, we also incorporated some newer methodologies that we consider more robust.
+To develop the probabilistic seismic hazard model for the Dominican Republic, we mostly followed the model-building workflows that are standardly used by GEM; however, we also incorporated some newer methodologies that we consider more robust.
 This document describes the development of a national PSHA model for the Dominican Republic, herein called the DOM21 model.
 The first section introduces the seismotectonics of the Dominican Republic.
-The second section describes the major datasets that were used to build the model, including an adhoc homogenized catalogue compiled as part of the project.
+The second section describes the major datasets that were used to build the model, including an ad-hoc homogenized catalogue compiled as part of the project.
 The third section describes the seismic source characterization, including the analyses performed alongside in order to validate the model components.
 The fourth section describes the seismic attenuation properties of Hispaniola and the ground motion model logic tree that was selected for DOM21.
 The fifth section presents the main seismic hazard results computed from the model using the OpenQuake Engine, focusing mostly on the city of Santiago de los Caballeros.
 The final section discusses how the results compare to those of former models, and thus how this study has changed our understanding of seismic hazard in the Dominican Republic.